 You'll also notice that the Sojourn has two huge compression wings that hug the length of the bag.
 They help you cut down on the bulk of the pack, and if you decide to empty the pack while on the go, you can compress the whole thing.
 This also keeps your bag sleek and streamlined for packing your rig or checking your bag.

 Unfortunately, these wings get in the way when you're trying to pack.
 Between them and the tapered and rounded shape, we had a hard time fitting in everything we need for any type of adventure travel.
 The backpack construction makes it harder to pack items away — especially if they are bulky.
 The Sojourn is fine for a weekend mission or a backpacking trip to Europe, but it's not our first choice for gear-laden adventures — despite its 80 liters of advertised volume.

 Ease of Transport

 This bag weighs in at 8.5 pounds.
 That's reasonably light for a roller-bag, but not for a backpack.
-While you can pack more than 40lbs of gear before hitting the maximum weight for most airlines, you probably don't want to carry that on your back for too long.
+While you can pack more than 40 pounds of gear before hitting the maximum weight for most airlines, you probably don't want to carry that on your back for too long.
 Good thing you also have wheels.

-As a roller suitcase, it doesn't look like anything out of the ordinary — perhaps just a little techy and informal.
-However, putting it on your back might have you catching a few interesting looks.
-If you're not too concerned about style though, this multi-use bag might be a great fit.
+As a roller suitcase, this bag looks a little techy and informal, and putting it on your back will have you catching a few interesting looks.
+If you're not too concerned about style, though, this multi-use bag might be a great fit.